We’ll post the latest competitor updates and information here.

 SCORE COURSES (points based competition):

 The Event centre sits more or less in the middle of the competition area, in a long valley with numerous farmsteads, and a watercourse, crossable at a number of places.
 The area to the west is compact and although hilly, it is slightly lower than the eastern area.
 This eastern area is quite extensive, with some big climbs, and can attract some robust weather.
 There will no doubt be some ‘high pointers’ out there, but to over-commit will attract heavy penalties, although good planning will pay dividends.
 The western area has a relatively close network of lanes, bridleways and paths, but the land to the east is more remote.
-Take care, as the re-introduced wolf population is growing in confidence.
+Runners particularly, take care, as the re-introduced wolf population is growing in confidence.
 Stick to the permissive paths, or you’ll be disqualified.
 Or eaten.

 EACH COMPETITOR MUST WEAR OR CARRY THE FOLLOWING:

 This list should be seen as a minimum requirement only.
 Check the weather forecast, your previous experience and use sound judgement for the kit you should be wearing and carrying.
 The organisers reserve the right to disqualify any competitors who, in their opinion, do not have the necessary kit to survive in an emergency situation.
-Cotton clothing is not suitable, so Jeans, T Shirts Sweatshirts etc. should not be worn!

 Any decisions to reduce the amount of kit you need to carry (e.g. in exceptionally warm weather) will be posted at Registration and on the information board on Saturday morning.